LESS in action. Proven in the real world.

 LESS Engine V2

-Thanks to a €500K grant by the Greek government, we are currently in the process of building a second, TRL6 prototype of an Internal Combustion Engine, using all the knowledge & data we have acquired from the first prototype, and designed to be more production-ready.
+Thanks to a €500K grant by the Greek government, we built a second, TRL6 prototype of an Internal Combustion Engine, using all the knowledge & data we have acquired from the first prototype, and designed to be more production-ready.
+One of the build stages of the prototype, connected to a dyno, can be seen below.